Formation of dense filaments induced by runaway supermassive black holes: Simulations

 The parameter space relevant for the CGM surrounding the galaxy of interest is defined as follows: The galaxy has a stellar mass of $\sim 7 \times 10^9 \, \msun$ at $z = 1$ (\citetalias{vanDokkum2023a}).
 Galaxies with similar stellar mass are expected to develop into Milky Way-like galaxies at present \citep{Moster2018,Behroozi2019}.
 Motivated by results from hydrodynamical simulations studying such systems \citep[e.g.,][]{Oppenheimer2016,Tumlinson2017,Lochhaas2020}, we consider the two-dimensional parameter space of $n\sub{H} = [10^{-6} : 3 \times 10^{-4}] \, {\rm cm^{-3}}$ and $T = [10^4:10^6]$\,K in the analysis.

 The blue line in \autoref{fig:cgm_condition} corresponds to $T\sub{peak}$ set by the condition of the enhancement of the cooling efficiency.
-If the temperature of the unperturbed CGM is above $T\sub{peak}$, \autoref{eq:cool_enhance} is never satisfied as the perturbation raises the CGM temperature.
+If the temperature of the unperturbed CGM is above $T\sub{peak}$, \autoref{eq:cool_enhance} is never satisfied, as the perturbation increases the temperature of the CGM.
 So, the CGM temperature must be lower than the blue line prior to the RSMBH perturbation.
 The second condition that the cooling timescale must be shorter than the age of the observed Universe ($z = 1$) sets the lower limit of the CGM density.
-Above the green curve, the required condition (\autoref{eq:tcool_condition}) is satisfied.
-As the gas evolves isobarically (\autoref{fig:profiles}), a critical pressure to ensure high enough density is set by \autoref{eq:tcool_condition}, and it is indicated by a diagonal line of $n\sub{H} \sim 2 \times 10^{-5} (T/2 \times 10^5 \, K)^{-1} \, {\rm cm^{-3}}$ in the figure.
-At $T > T\sub{peak}$, the cooling efficiency decreases with temperature, and the critical density to satisfy \autoref{eq:tcool_condition} becomes higher with temperature.
+Above the green curve, the required condition (\autoref{eq:tcool_condition}) is satisfied.\footnote{When the net cooling time, $\tau\sub{cool}$, is compared to the time since the RSMBH ejection, the green line in \autoref{fig:cgm_condition} will be shifted to the right as higher CGM densities are required to form the filamentary structure in a shorter timescale.} As the gas evolves isobarically (\autoref{fig:profiles}), a critical pressure to ensure high enough density is set by \autoref{eq:tcool_condition}, and it is indicated by a diagonal line of $n\sub{H} \sim 2 \times 10^{-5} (T/2 \times 10^5 \, K)^{-1} \, {\rm cm^{-3}}$ in the figure.
+At $T > T\sub{peak}$, the cooling efficiency decreases with temperature and the critical density to satisfy \autoref{eq:tcool_condition} increases with temperature.
 Considering the two conditions simultaneously, we obtain the CGM parameter space to form dense filaments, indicated by the orange-shaded region.